 Despite the best efforts to recruit safely there may be occasions when allegations of abuse against children and young people are raised.
-Where it is alleged that a member of staff or a volunteer in the School has behaved in a way that has harmed a child, or may have harmed a child, or possibly committed a criminal offence against or related to a child, or behaved towards a child or children in a way that indicates s/he would pose a risk of harm if they work regularly or closely with children, the school's policy on 'Dealing with Allegations of Abuse against Members of Staff and Volunteers' will apply.
+Where it is alleged that an employee or a volunteer in the School has behaved in a way that has harmed a child, or may have harmed a child, or possibly committed a criminal offence against or related to a child, or behaved towards a child or children in a way that indicates s/he would pose a risk of harm if they work regularly or closely with children, the school's policy on 'Dealing with Allegations of Abuse against Members employees and Volunteers' will apply.